apache/beam/learning/prompts/documentation-lookup/29_advanced_side_inputs.md

 Prompt:
-What are Side inputs in Apache Beam?
+What are side inputs in Apache Beam?

 Response:
-[Side input](https://beam.apache.org/documentation/programming-guide/#side-inputs) is an additional input to a [ParDo transform](https://beam.apache.org/documentation/programming-guide/#pardo) that is not part of the main input `PCollection`.
-ParDo can access side inputs each time that your `DoFn` processes an element in the input `PCollection`.
+In Apache Beam, side inputs are additional inputs that can be provided to a [‘ParDo’ transform](https://beam.apache.org/documentation/programming-guide/#pardo), in addition to the main input  [`PCollection`](https://beam.apache.org/documentation/basics/#pcollection).
+These side inputs can be used by the ParDo transform's DoFn to access and read additional data during the processing of each element in the main input ‘PCollection’.
-Side inputs are useful in scenarios where you need to include additional non hard-coded data at runtime.
-For example, you might want to include a configuration data or a lookup table in your pipeline.
-Such data can also depend on a different branch of your pipeline.
+Side inputs are particularly useful when a Beam pipeline needs to ingest additional data dynamically at runtime when processing each element, rather than relying on preset or hard-coded values.
+By leveraging side inputs, Apache Beam can determine additional data based on the main 'PCollection' data or even from a different branch of your pipeline.
+For example, you can leverage side inputs for your streaming analytics use cases, enriching streaming events with additional data retrieved from a lookup table.

-In Python SDK side inputs are available as extra arguments to the `DoFn`'s `process` method or `Map`/`FlatMap` callable.
+In the Apache Beam Python SDK, you can provide side inputs as extra arguments in the `DoFn`'s `process` method or the `Map`/`FlatMap` transforms.
+The Python SDK supports optional, positional, and keyword arguments.

 ```python
 class MyDoFn(beam.DoFn):